Code-Institute-Submissions/hanselsbakery/README.md

 The business is a bakery shop called Hansel's Bakery established 1 year ago, in that time they have provided customers with world class service and the products they produce all with high quality ingredients and beautiful design to indulge customers and empower them to have their best moments in life sharing with their friends and family.

 This section is where we have established user stories to identify website functionality.
-The initiative is to build a website that will promote our shop, bring convenience to customers and visitors by letting them order online, get our business known to a bigger audience.
+The initiative is to build a website that will promote their shop, bring convenience to customers and visitors by letting them order online, get their business known to a bigger audience.

 -  **User Stories**